 Welcome to the Portland Branch of the Royal Naval Association

-We have 116 members in our Branch.
+We have 114 members in our Branch; 8 life, 58 full, 42 associate, and 6 affiliated members.
 The Association has over 20,000 members across 300+ branches in the UK and overseas.
 We are one of the 34 Branches which make up the Number 4 Area (South West Flotilla) of the RNA.

 All serving and former members of the armed forces and other like minded people are welcome.
 Details of types of membership and how to join can be found here.